What we do

-One of our aims is to encourage the neutering of all cats and kittens not required for breeding.
+One of our aims is to encourage the neutering of all cats and kittens.
 For cat owners in need, we can provide assistance in the form of money-off vouchers towards the veterinary cost of neutering.
-For more information, please call our Local Helpline 0845 313 4746.
+For more information, please call our Local Helpline 0333 567 4746.
 This is also the number to call for help on cat care issues or advice on what to do for a cat in need.

 The Branch is run entirely by volunteers who also do a lot of fundraising, as all the money we spend is raised by us; we do not receive any funds from outside agencies.
-To raise money, we run a shop at 145 Chase Side, Enfield, organise quiz nights, lunches, day trips, fairs and bazaars, attend car boot sales and other such events.
+To raise money, we run a shop at 145 Chase Side, Enfield, organise quiz nights, fairs and bazaars, provide catering at car boot sales and attend other events.
 Look at our Events page for more details.

 We are always looking for new volunteers to assist us in this work.
 Current volunteering opportunities will be on our Volunteering page.
 Please contact us through the web page form or via our Local Helpline 0333 567 4746 if you could volunteer to help in any way.